r3wald/espurna-wiki/ArduinoIDE.md

 To increase the available space for firmware on 1M boards it's a good idea to use a flash layout with no partition for SPIFFS, since ESPurna does not use it.
 Unfortunately there is no layout available for 1M boards without SPIFFS, so we will have to modify some files in out "portable" folder to achieve this.

-First edit the "<arduino folder>/portable/packages/esp8266/hardware/esp8266/2.3.0/boards.txt" file and locate the definitions for "generic.menu.FlashSize.1M64".
-These few lines define a layour for 1Mbytes ESP8266 boards with 64KBytes SPIIFS.
+First edit the '**\<arduino folder\>/portable/packages/esp8266/hardware/esp8266/2.3.0/boards.txt**' file and locate the definitions for `generic.menu.FlashSize.1M64`.
+These few lines define a layout for 1Mbytes ESP8266 boards with 64KBytes SPIIFS.
 You will have to create a new group of lines below that one for our new layout:

 ```
 generic.menu.FlashSize.1M0=1M (no SPIFFS)